jonasbn/stevedore/README.md

 # stevedore

-`stevedore` is a small commandline tool taking it's name from the worker working on the dock with loading cargo unto ships.
+`stevedore` is a small command line tool taking it's name from the worker working on the dock with loading cargo unto ships.

 REF: [Wikipedia][WIKIPEDIA]